 1) Maintain good communication

-Employees want to be kept in the loop about ongoing projects, goals and deadlines, so it’s essential that you communicate well with them and inform them about goings on within the organisation.
-It’s also important that you encourage feedback and that your staff feel that they can approach you about any questions or issues they want to address, so making yourself accessible to your staff is key.
+Employees want to be kept in the loop about ongoing projects, goals, and deadlines, so it’s essential that you communicate well with them and inform them about goings-on within the organization.
+It’s also essential that you encourage feedback and that your staff feel that they can approach you with any questions or issues they want to address, so making yourself accessible to your staff is critical.

 2) Build positive working relationships

-It’s important to get to know members of your team individually, not only on a professional level, but on a more personal level too.
-When you put the effort in to get to know a bit more about how your colleagues are doing and what they are interest in, it will build a much better rapport among the team.
+It’s important to get to know members of your team individually, not only on a professional level but on a more personal level too.
+When you put the effort in to get to know a bit more about how your colleagues are doing and what they are interested in, it will build a much better rapport among the team.